Professor Richard Ingram

 Biography

 Richard has held a range of roles at the School of Education and Social Work which include module leader, programme director (BA and MSc Social Work) and Head of Taught Postgraduate Studies.
 These roles have allowed Richard to have a pivotal contribution to programme design, delivery and innovation across the key programmes in the School.
-He is currently the Associate Dean Internationalisation and is committed to expanding the global reach and relevancy of programmes, research and staff/student mobility.
+He was the Associate Dean Internationalisation of the School of Education and Social Work for many years and is committed to expanding the global reach and relevancy of programmes, research and staff/student mobility.

-Richard is currently the Academic Regional Lead for East Asia.
-This role involves the leadership, coordination and development of the University of Dundee strategy for the region in terms of recruitment, partnerships, programme development and international student support.
+Richard was the University Academic Regional Lead for East Asia from 2020-2024..
+This role involved the leadership, coordination and development of the University of Dundee strategy for the region in terms of recruitment, partnerships, programme development and international student support.

 Richard has established a strong research and scholarship profile.
 He achieved a PhD in 2013 which focussed on the role of emotions in social work practice.
-He has published at a national and international level in relation to relationship based practice, emotions and social work, reflective practice, pedagogy. and the student experience.
-He is currently part of an international project exploring the synergies and differences between Scottish and African conceptions of social work and social work education.
-Richard was appointed Co-Editor in Chief of the Social Work Education:the international journal in 2020.
+He has published at a national and international level in relation to relationship based practiceemotions and social work, reflective practice, pedagogy and the student experience.
+He was recently part of an international project exploring the synergies and differences between Scottish and African conceptions of social work and social work education.
+Richard was appointed Co-Editor in Chief of the Social Work Education: the international journal in 2020.
 This prestigious role involves the promotion and development of social work education knowledge and practices across the globe.

 Teaching